hed-standard/hed-examples/docs/source/HowCanYouUseHed.md

 HED annotations are drawn from structured vocabularies called **HED schemas**.
 The HED standard schema contains basic terms that are common across most human neuroimaging, behavioral, and physiological experiments.
 However, many experiments also require specialized terms to fully capture the important information in machine-actionable annotations.
-For this reason, the HED ecosystem now supports
+For this reason, the HED supports the addition of specialized vocabularies (**library schemas**) to expand the HED vocabulary in a scalable manner.
+This section describes how you can contribute to existing HED vocabularies or create an entirely new one.

+**Here are some topics of interest to developers:**

 [**Expandable viewer**](https://www.hedtags.org/display_hed.html) for the HED standard schema.